-One of the most common causes of foot pain is inflammation in the foot, ankle and lower leg.
-Inflammation can develop for a long list of reasons, thanks to everything from injury to overuse to a chronic ailment that requires professional treatment from your podiatrist.
+One of the most common causes of foot pain is inflammation in the feet, ankles, and lower leg.
+Inflammation can develop for a long list of reasons including injury, overuse, and chronic ailment that requires professional treatment from your podiatrist.
 The medical term for this condition is peripheral edema.

-Inflammation in the feet may develop as a result of:
+Inflammation in the feet and ankles may develop as a result of:

 - Increased age